SowpatiLab/ribbit/README.md

 - Fixed concatenating outputs in multi-threaded mode.
 - Taking sequence input from standard input.
 - Default output directed to standard output.
+- Fixed seed sorting for seed with identical coordinates.

 ### version 1.0.0 - 20-10-2025
 - Ribbit underwent major changes in this version.
 The algorithmic logic for identifying the potential tandem repeats (seed TRs) has